jelmd/snmp-export/generator/README.md

 An option to further narrow down, to which metrics this lookup definition gets applied.
 Only if a metric's name or OID starts with a string in the given _list_ the lookup gets applied to it.
 This gets handy if several objects use the same index, e.g. `entPhysicalIndex`, but depending on the name of the metric you wanna lookup its textual representation in the `shortNameTable` or `longNameTable`, or look it up in the `entPhysicalName` but rename the label to `fan` or `sensor` depending the name of the metric.
 The source\_indexes option would be to coarse for it, would produce different labels with the same value.

 Per default the list is empty and implies no restriction wrt. the metric's name.

+### sub\_oids: _regex_
+Another option to further narrow down, to which metrics this lookup definition gets applied.
+If the *subOID* of the metric instance alias SNMP object does not match _regex_ the exporter skips this lookup and continues with the next one.
+For more details wrt. *subOID*  have a look at the `revalue` section below.

 ### drop\_source\_indexes: _boolVal_
 If set to `true`, the labels deduced from source\_indexes and all intermediate labels are finally removed from the related metric.
 This avoids label clutter when the new index is unique.